Shando/CodingChallenge/README.md

 #Improvements:

 With more time, I could expand the tests to include such things as running a loop for the 'Search' and 'Add to Cart' tests to check different search terms and different products.
+I would also implement a Page Object Model (POM), where each page would have it's own class with methods to access the elements on that page.

 #Software Used